NiceneNerd/BCML/docs/README.md

 Note that on Linux, you can simply run `bootstrap.sh` to perform these steps automatically unless you would like more control.

-#### Building the Windows Installer

-The Windows installer is a Powershell script.
-It can be executed directly with Powershell, but BCML distributes an executable binary made with ps2exe.
-Instructions to
-build:

-1. Open Powershell.
-2. Install ps2exe: `Install-Module ps2exe`.
-3. CD to the repo root folder.
-4. Create a `build` folder if it does not already exist.
-5. Run:
-    ```powershell
-    ps2exe -inputFile .\installer.ps1 -outputFile .\build\installer.exe -x64 -iconFile .\bcml\data\bcml.ico -title BCML -description "BOTW Cross-Platform Mod Loader" -version 0.9.0.0 -supportOS
-    ```
-6. The installer binary will be located under `build\installer.exe`.

 ## Usage and Troubleshooting